AXGKl/blog/docs/ll/electronics/deskcycle/generator.md

 - Runs supermooth.
 I do not feel it with my feet, while pedalling, no shaking or stuttering whatsoever.

-- Is stable.
+- Is mechanically stable.
 I write this after pedalling for an hour, with high cadence.
-It's not degrading
+It's not degrading.
+  BUT(!) there is not yet any resistor attached, I'm just turning the motor, w/o load and check the volts.

 So so:

 - The wheel is increasing the diameter of the axis from 8mm to 4.5 cm.
 Means: I loose over 5 times the RPMs (i.e. Voltage).
 When I pedal es fast as I can I get barely over 4.5 Volts.
 Normal cadence:
   2-3V.
-I won't be able to power anything w/o ruining the device with too high current, at say, 100Watts.
+I won't be able to power anything w/o ruining the motor, with too high current, at say, 100Watts.

   Will have to check if there are motors which have their best perf at around those RPM.

+- Also not sure if the coupler can stand the torque at 100 Watts..

 Bad: